mjoycemilburn/ngatesystems/README.md

 NgateSystems Webapp

 To run the webapp locally, just run 'npm start'.
-To build and deploy, run 'npm run build' followed by 'firebase deploy'
+To build and deploy, run 'npm run build' followed by 'firebase deploy'.